sap-tutorials/sap-build-process-automation/tutorials/spa-create-excel-automation/spa-create-excel-automation.md

 ### Use Excel Link in your Excel automations

-1. From the SAP Build Process Automation Lobby, create a new automation.
+1. From the SAP Build Process Automation Lobby, create a new automation project.
-2. Provide an appropriate name to your project and relevant automation.
+2. Provide an appropriate name to your project such as **Excel Sample** and relevant automation such as `excelLink`.
 3. Select your active desktop agent version to be used during design and development of your automation.
 4. By default Excel and Core SDK are added to the automations and your automation opens in a new browser tab.
 You have a couple of ways to read Excel data:
       - Using the activity **Excel Cloud Link** to achieve Excel Data Mapping.